Suamppa/text-dungeon-crawler/README.md

 Practice project based on and extended from the project created during the Zenva Academy course "Learn C++ by Making a Text-Based RPG [2020]".

 This branch is in development and contains prototyping for a proper dungeon generation and navigation functionalities.
+Additionally, proper tasks.json was created for this branch.

 Some planned features:
 - Proper procedural room and dungeon generation (in dev)